JoergFiedler/freebsd-vagrant-base-box/README.md

 `pkg info`

-    bash-4.3.42_1                  The GNU Project's Bourne Again SHell ca_root_nss-3.21               Root certificate bundle from the Mozilla Project gettext-runtime-0.19.6         GNU gettext runtime libraries and programs indexinfo-0.2.4                Utility to regenerate the GNU info page index iocage-1.7.3                   Full featured, no dependency Jail container manager libffi-3.2.1                   Foreign Function Interface
+    bash                           The GNU Project's Bourne Again SHell ca_root_nss                    Root certificate bundle from the Mozilla Project gettext-runtime                GNU gettext runtime libraries and programs indexinfo                      Utility to regenerate the GNU info page index iocage                         Full featured, no dependency Jail container manager libffi                         Foreign Function Interface
-    pkg-1.6.2                      Package manager
+    pkg                            Package manager
-    python-2.7_2,2                 The "meta-port" for the default version of Python interpreter python2-2_3                    The "meta-port" for version 2 of the Python interpreter python27-2.7.11_1              Interpreted object-oriented programming language
+    python                         The "meta-port" for the default version of Python interpreter python2                        The "meta-port" for version 2 of the Python interpreter python27                       Interpreted object-oriented programming language
-    sudo-1.8.15                    Allow others to run commands as root
+    sudo                           Allow others to run commands as root